 - Other points of interest: downtown chattanooga has lots of eateries, breweries and things to do.

 Sale Creek Tennessee

-Sale Creek is a branch that enters into Lake Chickamauga approximately 20 miles above the downtown Chickamauga Dam.
-Travel to the area is easy, typically by taking SR 127 from north or south to the Sale Creek area.
+Sale Creek is a large tributary that enters into Lake Chickamauga approximately 20 miles north of the downtown Chickamauga Dam.
+Travel to the area is easy, typically by taking SR 27 from north or south to the Sale Creek area.